Floh de Cologne

 I'm on My Way

 Csanky was replaced by future Saga chap Peter Rochon (Saga were originally a Fludd spin-off), who played keys for the rest of their career, including an apparently Mellotron-heavy b-side, the unheard-by-me Piece Of Alright, in '74 (flip of Brother And Me).
-The following year's Great Expectations is a pretty dullsville effort with no obvious highlights, veering between tired, mainstream pop/rock and tedious rock'n'roll pastiches, the nadir being the brief barroom boogie Smile On!, most likely a reference to the mangled title of their debut.
+The following year's Great Expectations is a pretty dullsville effort with no obvious highlights, veering between tired, mainstream pop/rock and tedious rock'n'roll pastiches, its nadir being the brief barroom boogie Smile On!, most likely a reference to the mangled title of their debut.
 Is there a best track?
 Not really, although opener What An Animal! is almost a carbon-copy of the lighter end of Styx, right down to the vocal style (let's ignore the out-of-place brass section).
 Rochon definitely adds background Mellotron choirs to What An Animal! (although the backing vocals later in the track are real), with more of the same on The Way You Get Around Me, although the background something heard on the closing title track could be just about anything.
-The only other Fludd Mellotron is an early '76 single, I'm On My Way, a passable enough pop/rock effort featuring a nice Mellotron strings part (doubtless M400 by this time), but hardly worth buying their From the Attic compilation for.
+The only other Fludd Mellotron is an early '76 single, I'm On My Way, a passable enough pop/rock effort featuring a nice Mellotron strings part (doubtless M400 by this time), compiled onto From the Attic.

 Dawn Dancer (1979, 39.54) ***½/TTT½Woman